pretorben/sweet-libs/readme.md

 - Web Sockets and Socket.IO
 - Ember.js

+## Grouping
+It's no secret that learning on your own is something you can do outside of GA.
+However, more often than not, you will be expected to learn things on your own in a vacuum.
+This is an exercise in *learning to learn*, rather than in learning a new technology.
+You'll get the greatest amount of value collaborating with someone else: note what they picked up and how.

+Additionally, you'll have to do a fraction of the work: one person can work on the documentation, another can work on the example code, and so on.
+For those of you concerned with completing other work, that would be to your advantage.

+That said, we left the groupings open-ended to provide an opportunity for those who really want some dedicated time to research a topic to do so at their leisure.
+But for the rest of you, grouping will provide a definite long-term advantage.

 ## Timeline

 **NO LATER THAN 10:00am: ALL STUDENTS** must *individually* complete [this survey](https://docs.google.com/forms/d/1KjVHvcUXLot85EvQLWj5kezoW4v3AeVaEPpYAfk3UZ8/viewform?usp=send_form) asking you / your group's name (see the form for details) and what you're studying.